Lukas2020-code/TuamAC_Project/README.md

 ### Colors

 The main colors of the website are white and green.
 Both where took from the club logo.
-Only for the Why Us? section I used olimpic rings colors for the five reasons why to join..
+Only for the Why Us? section I used olimpic rings colors for the five reasons why to join the club.

 ### Fonts

 The main fonts which I used for the website are Lato, Open Sans and Roboto.
 All were imported via [Google Fonts](https://fonts.google.com/).
-Also I'm using sans-serif font as a backup in case if the main fonts won't be imported into the website correctly.
+Also I'm using sans-serif font as a backup just in case if one the main fonts won't be imported into the website correctly.

 ## Testing